HenriqueAJNB/aws-resume/docs/README.md

 ### 📂 Website structure

 - `index.html`: Main HTML resume page.
-- `style.css`: Contains CSS formating applied to HTML.
+- `style.css`: Contains CSS formatting applied to HTML.
 - `visitors_counter.js`: Contains the visitor counter JavaScript implementation calling backend services.

 ### 🔢 Visitors counter

-The visitors counter were implemented in pure JavaScript and can be found here.
-It basically invokes the API Gateway and receive it's response and update it into HTML element to be displayed on webpage.
-Each webpage hit increments one at the visitors counter.
+The visitors counter was implemented in pure JavaScript and can be found here.
+It invokes the API Gateway to receive its response and update it into an HTML element to be displayed on the webpage.
+Each webpage hit increments one at the visitor's counter.

-⚠️ It is important to highlight that it's simply count each hit on webpage, and not the number of unique visitors (by capturing IP address or coockies for example).
+⚠️ It is important to highlight that it simply counts each hit on the webpage, not the number of unique visitors (by capturing IP addresses or cookies, for example).

 ## ⚙️ Backend documentation